syncfusion-content/maui-docs/MAUI/TabView/Header-Display-Mode.md

 {% endtabs %}

-    N> `Image` appearance in the header can be achieved through font icons.

-    N> The `HeaderDisplayMode` will work only when both a header text and an image are available for the TabItem.
-If either the text or image is missing, the Default mode will be used.
+    N> The `HeaderDisplayMode` will only apply if both a header and an imagesource are provided for the Tab Item.
+If either the header or imagesource is missing, the Tab Item will automatically apply the Default mode.